-We recommend that you do your rough polar alignment with the R.A. axis only since you will be making major adjustments to the position of the mount at this time.
+If possible, we recommend that you do your rough polar alignment with the R.A. axis only since you will be making major adjustments to the position of the mount at this time.
 The remainder of the mount, telescope and counterweights will add considerable weight and require more hand effort.
-Later, you will do your final polar alignment with the telescope and counterweights attached, but the adjustments will be small.
+Later, you will do your final polar alignment with the telescope and counterweights attached, but the adjustments will be comparatively small.
 An inclinometer and a compass adjusted for magnetic declination at your location can be very helpful for daytime setup.
 In addition, be sure to learn the Daytime Polar Alignment Routine as described in the keypad manual.
 It is a great method for rough alignment!

-- 1. If the Polar Scope (PASILL4L) is installed, you may remove it to complete these steps.
-Alternatively, you can simply sight up the side of the polar axis to see Polaris. - 2.
-If you examine the polar axis assembly, you will see that the center of the R.A. shaft is hollow.
+- 1. If the Polar Scope (PASILL4L) is installed, you may remove it to complete these steps. - If you examine the polar axis assembly, you will see that the center of the R.A. shaft is hollow.
 If you have the Standard Pier Adapter or the Hi-Lo Latitude Wedge Pier Adapter and have not done so already, slightly loosen (1/2 turn) the four pier knobs.
-If you have the Precision Adjust Potating Pier Adapter.

-Sighting Polaris through Polar Alignment Sight Hole Mount shown is a 900GTO knobs.
 If you have the Precision-Adjust Rotating Pier Adapter you do NOT loosen the Pier Knobs.

+Sighting Polaris through Polar Alignment Sight Hole Mount shown is a 900GTO